 Companies are generally incorporated with the core objective of earning profits.
-In certain circumstances however companies begin to face obstacles which hamper their ability to earn profits.
-These may be in the form of management breakdowns, deteriorating financial condition, failed business model etc. In severe cases of such situations, companies may look to tide over these obstacles by opting for restructuring.
-This involves reorganization of one or more critical structures of the company so as to make it functional and profitable.
+In certain circumstances, however, companies begin to face obstacles which hamper their ability to continue operating successfully and earn profits.
+These may be in the form of management breakdowns, deteriorating financial condition and failed business model etc. In severe cases of such situations, companies may look to tide over these obstacles by opting for restructuring which involves reorganization of one or more critical structures of the company so as to make it functional and profitable.

 Definitions and meanings